matthew-scherf/Empirical-Non-Duality/README.md

 Gauge transformations preserve presentation structure.

--`Act_Closed` Gauge actions on phenomena produce phenomena.
+`Act_Closed` Gauge actions on phenomena produce phenomena.

--`Act_Preserves_Presentation` If a phenomenon presents the substrate, its gauge transform also presents the substrate.
+`Act_Preserves_Presentation` If a phenomenon presents the substrate, its gauge transform also presents the substrate.

 This formalizes the idea that different representational perspectives (different gauges) are equivalent.
 The substrate-presentation structure is gauge-invariant.
 This directly parallels gauge invariance in physics where physical laws remain unchanged under certain transformations.